90-Second Read: Hantavirus Conspiracy Theories Are Already Spreading Online

 Published

-Published May 12, 2026
+Published May 13, 2026

 Conspiracy theorists, wellness influencers, and grifters have already started promoting wild claims about the Hantavirus outbreak that began aboard the MV Hondius, a cruise ship on the Atlantic.
 Some conspiracy theorists compared the outbreak to the Covid-19 pandemic, claiming it was another effort to control the global population, while others pushed a false narrative that the Covid-19 vaccine caused Hantavirus.
 Conspiracy theories flooding social media in response to breaking news are nothing new, but what is notable about those being pushed around the Hantavirus outbreak is just how closely they echo the conspiracy theories promoted during the Covid-19 pandemic.
 In more recent days, many of these same people spreading conspiracy theories have promoted the baseless and antisemitic claims that the entire incident is a false flag orchestrated by Israel.
-Within.

 From claims of an Israeli false flag to efforts to sell ivermectin, influencers and grifters are using lessons learned from Covid-19 to push their baseless conspiracy theories.
+Hours after her first post on Hantavirus went viral, she followed up to say that she is selling ivermectin to Texans.
 Greene even claimed that not getting the Covid-19 vaccine had somehow allowed her to "develop natural immunity" against Hantavirus.
-Conspiracy theorists have, meanwhile, been pushing the baseless idea that a side effect of Covid vaccines includes a Hantavirus infection.
 A Pfizer spokesperson confirmed to Reuters that the reference seen in the screenshot does not confirm that the vaccine causes Hantavirus, but is simply a list of notable infections experienced by those trialling the vaccine in December 2020.
-Bowden, a doctor, is a prominent promoter of medical misinformation who has promoted ivermectin as a treatment for Covid-19 and prescribed ivermectin to a Covid-19 patient.

 Source reference